wp-plugins/myarcadeblog/readme.txt

 Tags: Arcade, Flash Games, Mochiads, Auto Post, Games Requires at least: 2.0.2
 Tested up to: 2.8
-Stable tag: 1.1
+Stable tag: 1.2

 MyArcadeBlog transforms your WordPress Blog into an arcade games site like http://fungames24.net using games from Mochiads.
 It published automatically new games on your blog.

 == Description ==
-You love games and you want your own flash game site but you don’t know how to make this?
+You love games and you want your own flash game site but you don't know how to make this?
 There is nothing easier than that...

 Make this with only TWO clicks: